pkivolowitz/student_accessible_files/1810/lessons/002/README.md

 Programs are typically designed to end.
 How (and where) does this program terminate?
 Are there any loops in this program?

+## SKIP TO HOMEWORK - MAC USERS CAN READ THIS AT LEISUR

+Nearly the rest of this document refers to the WSL environment.
+It also applies to the Mac so if you have one, you can read this at home.

 ## Continue with setting up the command line environment

 Read and do this [page](https://github.com/pkivolowitz/student_accessible_files/blob/master/setup_2.md) if you have not done so already.